-Food labels can be confusing, especially if you're new to purchasing foods for a person with allergies or a restricted diet.
-In the dairy-free community, we often use dairy-free, non-dairy, and lactose-free interchangeably, but are these terms actually interchangeable in terms of what they represent on food labels.
-Is Dairy-Free the same as Non-Dairy on a food label?
+Food labels can be confusing, especially when you're new to purchasing food for a person with allergies or a restricted diet.
+In the dairy-free community, the terms "dairy-free " and "non-dairy" are often used interchangeably, but the terms are not interchangeable in what they represent on food labels.
+Dairy-free does not mean the same as non-dairy on a food label.

-While there is no actual FDA regulatory explanation of what Dairy-Free means on food labels, more often than not, a product with this label will, indeed, be Dairy-Free.
-(The same goes for the term Vegan.)
-So what this means is that while you can feel relatively safe that when a label claims a product to be Dairy-Free it is dairy-free, label-reading is still an essential for those on a dairy-free or vegan diet.
-(Read through these dairy-derived ingredients to make sure that none are present in your food.)
+While there is no FDA regulatory explanation of what dairy-free means on food labels, more often than not, a product with this label is, indeed, dairy-free.
+(The same goes for the term vegan.)
+While you can feel relatively safe that when a label claims a product is dairy-free, it is dairy-free, people on a dairy-free or vegan diet must still read the label.
+(Some dairy-derived ingredients may still be present in the food.

-On the other hand, there is an FDA regulatory explanation for the term Non-Dairy, but the regulation allows for the presence of milk protein (such as casein, whey, and other derivatives).
-This is why you'll see "non-dairy" coffee creamers and "non-dairy" cheeses that actually contain casein, caseinates, whey, and other derivatives and are clearly not milk-free.
-(The reason the phrase "non-dairy" even came into being in the FDA regulations was a result of the dairy industry that did not want products that were dairy substitutes to be mistaken for dairy products such as cream and milk.)
+There is an FDA regulatory explanation for the term non-dairy, but the regulation allows for the presence of milk protein such as casein, whey and other derivatives.
+This is why you see non-dairy coffee creamers and non-dairy cheeses that actually contain casein, caseinates, whey and other derivatives and are clearly not milk-free.
+The reason the phrase "non-dairy" came into being in the FDA regulations was the result of the dairy industry, which did not want products that were dairy substitutes to be mistaken for dairy products such as cream and milk.

-- Reading labels is essential to anyone with an allergy or intolerance.
+- Read labels.
+This is essential for anyone with an allergy or intolerance.
 Familiarize yourself with dairy-derived ingredients and learn to spot them on ingredient labels.
-Many labels will list the allergens the product contains, but some will not.
+Many labels list the allergens the product contains, but some do not.

-- Buying whole foods cuts out the middle man when it comes to cooking and ensures that your food has not come into contact with dairy ingredients during processing.
+- Buy whole foods, rather than prepared foods, to cut out the middle man when it comes to cooking and ensure that your food has not come into contact with dairy ingredients during processing.

-- Do your research and know who you can trust, both for information as well as products.
+- Do your research and know who you can trust for information and for products.

-If you're still figuring it all out, here are just a few helpful suggestions on buying the dairy-free basics:
+If you're still figuring out a dairy-free diet, here are a few helpful articles on buying the dairy-free basics:

 - Are Eggs Dairy?